 After searching in vain for a fast, go-anywhere powercat to replace the family’s Mitchell 31, he decided to commission and build one of his own.
 He was so pleased with the concept drawings that he decided to turn it into a business.

-Subsequent boats are likely to have diesel-electric hybrid installations.
 Prices for the Archipelago 47 start at £885,000 excluding taxes.
 A second Archipelago 47 is already in build and plans for 38ft and 56ft models are also being developed.

 In the short term Weatherley plans to use his new boat for day trips and weekends in the Solent with his wife and four young children but ultimately has ambitions for more adventurous bluewater cruising – hence the range requirements.